interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 7. If you had near-infinite resources (for GPUs, to build datasets, to collect human annotations, etc.), how would you propose to improve AI Dungeon to make it more fun to play?

 ## What to submit
+Submit a PDF with your question answers to https://www.gradescope.com/courses/78405/assignments/331462 by the end of the day.